Accessory Dwelling Units (ADUs)

 What is an ADU?
 What is a JrADU?

-An Accessory Dwelling Unit (ADU) is a smaller (detached or attached) secondary dwelling unit with complete, independent living facilities (kitchen and bathroom) that is located on the same parcel as a primary dwelling unit (existing or proposed).
+As set forth in California Government Code section 65852.2, an Accessory Dwelling Unit (ADU) is a smaller (detached or attached) secondary dwelling unit with complete, independent living facilities (kitchen and bathroom) that is located on the same parcel as a primary dwelling unit (existing or proposed).
+The ADU can be located within or attached to a single dwelling unit, within a multiple dwelling unit building, or in a separate detached structure.

 New State Law Changes in Effect